jo56/painting-with-roughness/README.md

 ### Controls

-You can get rid of the settings window by dragging it offscreen.
+You can get rid of the settings window by dragging it downwards offscreen.

 Pressing **Shift** will cause it to reappear where your mouse is.